 Pham Chung entered a career in industrial relations at the Centre for Industrial Relations Development in 2011, when mitigating industrial disputes was one of the top priorities in Vietnam.

 Pham was awarded an Australia Awards scholarship which enabled her to pursue postgraduate study in Sydney.

-Pham upskilled and developed a deeper understanding of industrial relations in Australia and around the world.
-She gained knowledge about various industrial relations systems as well as theoretical human resource management frameworks that she can implement in her career as an industrial relations practitioner and young manager.
+Through the Master of Human Resource Management and Industrial Relations, Pham upskilled and developed a deeper understanding of industrial relations in Australia and around the world.
+She gained knowledge about various industrial relations systems as well as theoretical human resource management frameworks that she can implement in her career as an industrial relations practitioner and manager.

-“My time in Sydney has broadened my perspective on the world and provided me with an excellent foundation for my work.”
+"My time in Sydney has broadened my perspective on the world and provided me with an excellent foundation for my work," Pham says.

-Her career has taken her back home, where she worked in a variety of roles with GE Healthcare, including leading the education and training development for GE Saudi Arabia, followed by a role with Johnson & Johnson where she drove the HR strategy for the global company in the region.
-She is currently the senior HR Business Partner lead for Novartis, the multinational pharmaceutical company in Saudi Arabia.
+Her career has taken her back home, where she worked in a variety of roles with GE Healthcare - including leading the education and training development for GE Saudi Arabia - followed by a role with Johnson & Johnson, where she drove the global company's regional HR strategy.
+Raja is currently the senior HR Business Partner lead for Novartis, the multinational pharmaceutical company, in Saudi Arabia.

 Raja says her proudest accomplishments include the opportunity to advocate for the talent of others and support those individuals in their career and leadership journeys.

 Andrew Milwain is a Human Resources Professional with over 15 years of experience.
 His career spans a diverse range of sectors including retail, supply chain, aviation, mining and construction.